FlorianBaaske/central_firmware_checker/README.md

-# central_firmware_checker will check with the help of the Central API, if a new recommended firmware for
+# central_firmware_checker will check with the help of the Central API,
+# if a new recommended firmware for one of your devices is available.
+# If a new software is available, the script will send a notification via mail.
 Usage: firmware-checker.py [options]

 Options: